signag/snweatherstation/README.md

     This program periodically reads environment sensor data and stores these either in the database and/or in a file and/or just prints measured values.

-    If not otherwises specified on the command line, a configuration file weatherstation.json
+    If not otherwise specified on the command line, a configuration file weatherstation.json
-    will be searched under $HOME/.config or /etc.
+    will be searched under $HOME/.config or under /etc.

     This configuration file specifies the database connection and other runtime parameters.